mertdurukan/mertdurukan/README.md

 ✅ Bachelor's degree in Computer Engineering.

-✅ Founding member of Personal Development and Entrepreneurship Community.

 ⬜ Graduating from a master's program equipped with artificial intelligence.

 ⬜ 1 and 3 year mid-long term goals.